Kids at Ansche Chesed

 Engaging In and Leading the Shabbat Morning Service

-For children in Grade 3 through pre-bar/bat mitzvah age
+Kids Only, Grade 3 through B’nai mitzvah

 This service delves into the structure and purpose of tefillot (prayers) and the weekly parshah (Torah portion), which is examined through discussion and activities.
 The children are encouraged to play a greater role in both and to prepare a reading from the parshah, whether a verse of an entire chapter, in Hebrew.
 As they watch each other participate, children develop a palpable feeling of community.